tomsbakery/starter-ops/README.md

 In the second case, all of the same events should happen with the exception of the committal of a `README.md` file, as one will already be present along with a default branch.

+These operations constitute the main usage of the application.
 ### Existing Repositories

 For repositories that already exist under the organization which the same branch protections should be applied, the microservice exposes another endpoint, `/toaster`